DeMarko/dotvim/README.md

 vimfiles
 ========
 These are some of the files I use with vim everyday.
-I'm normally torn between vim 7.0 and [MacVim][] (7.3 gui)
+They're mostly for use with vim 7.3 and [MacVim][]

 I recommend looking at [this guide](http://vimcasts.org/episodes/synchronizing-plugins-with-git-submodules-and-pathogen/) if you're getting started or trying to clone my files and not having any luck.